Business-Wizard/Passwords_Leak_Analysis/README.md

 1. Length is the driving factor of password strength
    - Lowercase letters are the most common
    - Symbols are seldom used at all
-2. Weakest passwords tend to be:
+2. Weaker passwords tend to have:
    1. Common words or names
    2. Only numbers
    3. Keyboard sequences (qwerty, zxcvbn)